Learning-based legged locomotion; state of the art and future perspectives: Combining Control and Learning

 \subsection{Model-based Control for Efficient Learning}

 The fourth category leverages tools from model-based control to efficiently learn locomotion skills.
-For instance, one can use trajectory optimization to guide the RL through high-reward parts of state space.
-The final policy in these approaches is a neural network policy that sends actions to the joins.
+For instance, one can use trajectory optimization to guide the RL through high-reward parts of state space, for environments with sparse rewards.
+The final policy in these approaches is a neural network that sends actions to the joins.

 Within this line of research, \cite{gangapurwala2020guided} use optimal control to guide and constrain the exploration of the DRL algorithm. \cite{tsounis2020deepgait} leverage trajectory optimization to evaluate gait transitions in the high-level controller in a hierarchical DRL setting. \cite{green2021learning} leverage the power of reduced-order models for planning and learn a residual policy to compensate for the discrepancy between the reduced and full robot models. \cite{bellegarda2020robust,bogdanovic2022model,brakel2022learning,kang2023rl+} use optimal control to generate demonstrations to guide DRL.
-Similarly, \cite{jenelten2024dtc} interactively queries a trajectory optimization module to provide demonstrations for the DRL policy in different initial and final configurations. \cite{fuchioka2023opt} investigate the use of feed-forward inputs from trajectory optimization to improve the RL learning efficiency and sim-to-real transfer. \cite{khadiv2023learning} take a behavioral cloning approach to learn optimal policy from MPC directly in sensor space. \cite{youm2023imitating} use a similar approach, but improves the cloned policy using another DRL phase like \cite{bogdanovic2022model}.
+Similarly, \cite{jenelten2024dtc} interactively queries a trajectory optimization module to provide demonstrations for the DRL policy in different initial and final configurations. \cite{fuchioka2023opt} investigate the use of feed-forward inputs from trajectory optimization to improve the RL learning efficiency and sim-to-real transfer. \cite{khadiv2023learning} take a behavioral cloning approach to learn optimal policy from MPC directly in sensor space, while \cite{pua2024safe} introduce a more sample-efficient framework compared to behavioral cloning. \cite{youm2023imitating} use a similar approach, but improves the cloned policy using another DRL phase like \cite{bogdanovic2022model}.